agathoklisx/libved/README.md

    - /undo/redo

-   - basically the ed interface, which at the beginning coexisted happily with the visual one (at some point too much code were written at once and which it should adjust to work in both interfaces, but the abstraction level wasn't enough abstracted for this, so i had to move on); but it is a much much simpler editor to implement, since there is absolutely no need to handle the output or|and to set the pointer to the right line pointed to the right cell at the correct byte[s] (it is very natural such an interface to over complicate the code and such code to have bugs).
+   - basically the ed interface; which at the beginning coexisted happily with the visual one (at some point too much code were written at once and which it should have been adjusted to both interfaces; but the abstraction level wasn't enough abstracted for this, so i had to move on).
+     But it is a much much simpler editor to implement, since there is absolutely no need to handle the output or|and to set the pointer to the right line at the current column, pointing to the right byte index of the edited byte[s] (it is very natural such an interface to over complicate the code and such code to have bugs).
      From my humble experience, the worst bug that can happen is to have a false interpretation of the position, so you actually edit something else than what you thing you edit.